ratify-project/ratify/docs/reference/ratify-framework-overview.md

 - For a given artifact type, all verifiers that ```CanVerify```  will be invoked in the order that are registered in the configuration.
 - The verifier SHOULD return a result that contains all details of the verification for auditing purposes.
 - Every verifier should have access to the store  where the reference artifact is queried from.
 This store is used to fetch other metadata required for verification like manifest & blobs.
 - The framework MAY provide reference implementations for the interface as internal providers.
-For example notary v2 verifier that implements the verification of artifacts with type ```notary.v2.signature```.
+For example notation verifier that implements the verification of artifacts with type ```notary.v2.signature```.
 Similary there can be SBOM verifier that supports verification of SBOMs.

 ### Open Questions